 RaRa is an Indonesian logistics startup that wants to make same-day delivery scalable.
 It announced today the closure of its seed funding round at S$1.2 million or more than US$830,000, led by 500 Startups.
 A syndicate of angel investors from Southeast Asia-focused Angel Central led by Der Shing Lim also participated in the round.

-The company said it will use the new funds to acquire talent in business development, operations, and technology to further expand in Indonesia, Karan Bhardwaj, founder and CEO of RaRa, said.
+The company said it would use the new funds to acquire talent in business development, operations, and technology to further expand in Indonesia, Karan Bhardwaj, founder and CEO of RaRa, said.

 RaRa’s algorithms can create routes for “thousands of orders in a matter of seconds” by doing capacity optimization that factors in weight, dimensions, parcel type, and distance based on sub-districts and route optimization based on real-time traffic data, Bhardwaj told Tech in Asia.

-Other service providers trying to do same-day deliveries do so through point-to-point deliveries, which lack consolidation and optimization and charge as much as US$3.50 for a distance of 25 kilometers, said Bhardwaj.
-“The price is not sustainable for ecommerce businesses, merchants, or sellers,” he said.
+Other service providers trying to do same-day deliveries do so through point-to-point deliveries, which lack consolidation and optimization and charge as much as US$3.50 for a distance of 25 kilometres, said Bhardwaj.
+“The price is not sustainable for e-commerce businesses, merchants, or sellers,” he said.

 RaRa charges a flat rate regardless of distance.
 “We want to find the perfect balance between customer service and cost,” Bhardwaj said.

-Aside from its alogrithms, the startup also offers integration of its open application programming interfaces.
+Aside from its algorithms, the startup also offers integration of its open application programming interfaces.